AnthonyNene-Kiarie/Skin-Disease-Image-Classifier-for-Accurate-and-Accessible-Diagnosis/README.md

 ## Model Evaluation:
 ***

 The model's accuracy, indicating the proportion of correctly classified skin diseases, is used to evaluate its performance.

+         Training and Validation Accuracy and Loss
 <img src="Images\Readme_pictures\loss_acc.png" alt="Loss and accuracy" width="949">

 ## Web Application: